MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 65: 10.12.19
+* Trying to finish the course.
+Implementing authentication and login/logout (83%).

 ## Day 64: 09.12.19
 * Home with sick child today, so I managed to do a lot of coding while she was sleeping and relaxing in front of the TV.
 I can't wait to finish this course and start building stuff...
 (82%)